 The gardens are open daily beginning at 8:00 AM.
-Closing times vary depending on the season.
+Closing time varies depending on the season.
 Maps and tour information are available at the Hub.
 I took a Red Decker Bus to get to the gardens, which offers additional information on the gardens and other points of interest in Hobart.

-I hope you enjoyed this blog post; as always, please leave a comment, I love hearing from you.
+I hope you enjoyed this blog post; as always, please leave a comment, I love to hear from you.